Dominance and Submissiveness in Twins: The Pecking Order

 “Many studies of sibling interactions among twins indicate that twins are asymmetrical in their relationship and enact complementary roles relative to one another.”
 (Inter-twin Relationships and Mental Health)

-We have managed to curb the biting with stern telling off, but the sitting/crushing continues.
-Another twin mom told me her identical twins had a sudden role reversal as they hit school age, so we will see how their complementary roles develop!
+We have managed to curb the biting with a stern telling-off, but the sitting/crushing continues.
+Another twin mom told me her identical twins had a sudden role reversal as they hit school age, so we will see how their complementary roles develop.

 RELATED POSTS: